 - Intelligent Street Lighting System for Smart City: 10 Important Points

 Key Steps of Road Lighting Design:

-Illumination Level depends on the point where it is measured, the height of that point from road and angular position of the lamp.
+Illumination Level depends on the point where it is measured, the height of that point from the road and the angular position of the lamp.
 Please see the formula below:

 Ep = I cos2y / h2

 Ep = Illimitation at a point